by Peck Sidara

 Read more: Arthur, Myra (2017, Sept 19); Audit finds “sloppy housekeeping” at SAPD gun armory.
 Retrieved from KSAT.

 The workflow at the armory relied heavily on manual processes:

 Although their current processes worked and staff was efficient.
 There were opportunities for error and greater opportunity for improvement.

-Engineered Data Products introduced Enasys RFID asset tracking solution to the armory leadership group and the potential was immediately realized.
+Engineered Data Products introduced our RFID armory management solution to the armory leadership group and the potential was immediately realized.
 The consultation process involved understanding their current work flow and observing their processes and procedures.
 The goal: implement a total RFID solution that would seamlessly integrate and surpass initial requirements.
-With Enasys already being an established force in the government asset tracking realm, the team was confident that a solution would be quickly reached.
+With EnaSys already being an established force in the government asset tracking realm, the team was confident that a solution would be quickly reached.

-Enasys asset tracking software is a proven solution for the armories of military bases and law enforcement organizations worldwide.
+Our RFID armory management software a proven solution for the armories of military bases and law enforcement organizations worldwide.
 For these organizations, replacing outdated manual inventory and asset tracking processes with RFID technology results in enhanced compliance and accountability, better record keeping, and faster inventory.

-Whether your assets are armaments, laptops, servers, artwork or tooling, Enasys RFID asset tracking tells you what you have, where it is, and who had it last.
+Whether your assets are armaments, laptops, servers, artwork or tooling, our weapons and equipment tracking system tells you what you have, where it is, and who had it last.